rileythejones/rileythejones.github.io/aboutme.md

 ### my history

-I'm currently enrolled in Lamba School studying Data Science.
-I've long had an interest in data science and in 2019 I decided it was finally time to take the plunge to studying it full-time.
-I come at the field with some web programming, retail service, and retail anaylst experience but mostly an obsession with organizing the messiness of the real world into useful insights that can serve a broad market.
+I've always had an interest in stats and data science and in 2019 I decided it was finally time to study it full-time.
+I approached this field with web development and retail experience but mostly an obsession with organizing the messiness of the real world into useful insights that can serve a broad market.
+In August, 2020 I officially received my endorsement from the Lambda School Data Science program.
+It’s been a great choice for me.
+So many data science and engineering concepts come easily to me and now that I've found my calling, I'm never looking back.

 ### my skills